 If you are concerned about the care of a loved one at an Illinois nursing home, contact our office today for a free explanation of your legal rights by attorneys who have experience litigating Chicago nursing home abuse cases.
-Unfortunately, situations involving inferior care are rarely resolved without some intervention.
+Unfortunately, situations involving inferior nursing home care plans are rarely resolved without some intervention.

 Our experience and track record of superior case results has earned us a reputation as true legal advocates who are willing to do what it takes to provide the best possible results for our clients.
 As a result of our achievements, we receive many referrals from our peers in the legal community who know that when we handle a case– it will be handled with integrity and uncompromising zealousness.

 Take the steps today to protect your loved one and others in their situation from further harm.
-(847) 835-8895 by taking a stand against bad care.
+Call (847) 835-8895 and take a stand against bad care.

 Resources for nursing home safety and selection of safe nursing home facilities in Chicago, IL: